Texas judge dismisses NRA Chapter 11 bankruptcy petition

 A Texas judge dismissed the National Rifle Association’s Chapter 11 bankruptcy petition on Tuesday, dealing a major setback to the gun rights group amid an ongoing legal fight in its home state of New York.

 U.S. Bankruptcy Judge Harlin Hale’s ruling effectively scuttles the NRA’s push to relocate from New York to Texas.
+The judge determined the group "did not file the bankruptcy petition in good faith" and deemed the filing was a bid to avoid a state regulatory crackdown.

+"The question the court is faced with is whether the existential threat facing the NRA is the type of threat that the Bankruptcy Code is meant to protect against," Hale wrote.
+"The court believes it is not."

 New York State Attorney General Letitia James filed suit in a bid to dissolve the group amid allegations of financial impropriety.

-"The question the court is faced with is whether the existential threat facing the NRA is the type of threat that the Bankruptcy Code is meant to protect against," Hale wrote, according to Reuters.
-"The court believes it is not."
+The suit alleged that top NRA officials, including Executive Vice President Wayne LaPierre, funneled millions of dollars from the organization for personal use and improperly awarded contracts to friends and associates.

+The NRA has denied the allegations laid out in the lawsuit and argued the legal action is politically motivated.